Discover London : On screen (Cinema / TV)

 An increasingly flourishing scene

 In 2020, director Sarah Gavron moved audiences with Rocks, a social drama bursting with energy.
-The film focuses on a teenager named Rocks, from the London suburbs, who finds herself abandoned overnight by her mother and does everything she can to escape social services.
+The film focuses on a teenage girl named Rocks, from the London suburbs, who finds herself abandoned overnight by her mother and does everything in her power to escape social services.
 In 2021, Edgar Wright's excellent Last Night in Soho, with its sublime soundtrack of English songs from the early 1960s, is a veritable ode to the neighborhood, with its street exteriors filmed in Great Windmill, Old Compton, Carnaby, Greek and Berwick Street.
 The heroine's apartment is on Charlotte Street.
-Russell T. Davis' flamboyant mini-series It's a sin (2021) tells the tragic story of 4 young boys who discover the boundless freedom of gay London in the early 1980s, at the very beginning of the AIDS years.
+Russell T. Davis's flamboyant mini-series It's a sin (2021) tells the tragic story of 4 young boys who discover the boundless freedom of gay London in the early 1980s, at the very beginning of the AIDS years.